LeoMcBills/torchchat/README.md

-# Chat with LLMs Everywhere
+# Chat with LLMs Everywhere and anywhere

 torchchat is a small codebase showcasing the ability to run large language models (LLMs) seamlessly.
 With torchchat, you can run LLMs using Python, within your own (C/C++) application (desktop or server) and on iOS and Android.